Agri-Cluster Retention and Expansion (ACRE) Program: Training Service Providers in Strategic Business Planning for Complex Value Chain Enterprises

 Accomplishments:

 We developed a database of over 1,000 Northeast Extension and NGO staffers that we used to reach out to invite ACRE trainees to join our community of practice.
-We created a Survey Monkey application form which included questions about applicant experience in strategic planning for value chains, and whether they were committed to spending the fall of 2022 and winter of 2023 completing the online course and participating in demonstration workshops.
-Fifty applications were completed and came from all NE states and the District of Columbia.
+We then created a Survey Monkey application form which included questions about applicant experience in strategic planning for value chains, and whether they were committed to spending the fall of 2022 and winter of 2023 completing the online course and participating in demonstration workshops.
+Forty-nine applications were completed and came from all NE states and the District of Columbia.
+A few came from outside the region, and a small number of service providers were also farmers or gardeners.

 Milestone #2 (click to expand/collapse)